chintalapudichandu/my-first-repo/README.md

 # my-first-repo
-This repository will help me learn how to use GitHub.
+This repository will help me to learn how to use GitHub.